 Don’t Try To DIY Your Living Trust

-It might be tempting to DIY your living trust but this is not a good idea if you’re not knowledgeable about estate planning and your state’s estate tax and inheritance laws.
+It might be tempting to DIY your living trust but this is not a good idea.
+Stay away if you’re not knowledgeable about estate planning and your state’s estate tax and inheritance laws.
 It is better to get assistance from an experienced estate planning attorney.
 He can walk you through the process so that you set up the trust the right way.

 Establishing a living trust can reduce the stress that your loved ones and beneficiaries may experience after your death.
 If you live in the Duluth area and need to create a trust, contact us.
 We are here to guide you in making the best decisions that will benefit you and your loved ones.